IanWraith/DMRDecode/README.txt

 Milestone 3.5 (!) - To decode the SLOT TYPE PDU (Reached 4th November 2010)

-Milestone 4 - To decode the CACH payload
+Milestone 4 - To decode the Short LCs that make up the CACH payload.
+(Reached 25th November 2010)

+Milestone 5 - To work out why and then fix the problem that is causing single bit errors in frames.

-Ian Wraith (4th November 2010)
+Ian Wraith (25th November 2010)